 A few things to note about Dilaudid versus oxycodone, and the two drugs in general:

 - Hydromorphone is actually stronger than morphine, and it is faster-acting compared to other pain medicines, so there tends to be a higher potential for abuse than with oxycodone

 - Dilaudid tends to have fewer physical side effects, such as rashes, than morphine

 - Oxycodone tends to work well for breakthrough pain or as-needed, while the longer-lasting versions of the drug can provide around-the-clock pain relief

 - When looking at Dilaudid versus oxycodone, both can cause constipation, and in some cases, it can be severe

 - Dizziness and drowsiness are two common symptoms of both Dilaudid and oxycodone

 - Long-term of use of Dilaudid and oxycodone can lead to addiction and dependence

-Finally, with both Dilaudid and oxycodone, the user will most likely need to be weaned off slowly if they’ve used it for more than two weeks to avoid withdrawal symptoms.
+Finally, with both Dilaudid and oxycodone, the person using the drug will most likely need to be weaned off slowly if they’ve used it for more than two weeks.
+Doing so can avoid withdrawal symptoms.